 Sri Trailanga Swami ji: To worship your own deity by all the modes (nine in number) of Bhakti and to get into ecstasy until tears start flowing from your eyes.

 Swami had taken the vow of Ayachaka (not seeking) – remnant satisfied with everything he received.
-In the last stage of his life, as his fame spread, pilgrims visited him in crowds.
-During his last days, he took over Ajagaravritti (living like a python), in which he was still without any movement, and the devotees poured water (Abhisheka) over him from morning until noon, looking at him as a living incarnation of Shiva.
+As Swami’s reputation grew, he began receiving an influx of pilgrims visiting him during the final stage of his life.
+During this time, he assumed the Ajagaravritti, also known as living like a python, where he remained motionless while devotees poured water over him (Abhisekha) from morning until noon.
+They regarded him as a living embodiment of Shiva.

 Sri Trailanga Swami says that attachment to the vanishing world is our chronic illness, and the only medicine for this ailment is detachment from the world.
 He explained man’s senses as his enemy and his regulated senses as his best friend.

-He described a poor person as one who is greedy and described the rich as one who always remains content.
+He characterized a poor individual as someone who is avaricious and depicted the wealthy as someone who is consistently satisfied.
 He said the greatest pilgrimage site is Our own pure mind and instructs us to follow the Vedantic truth of the Master (Guru).
 He described a sadhu as one who is free from attachment and delusion, one that transcended the ego-self.